sibskull/synaptiks/README.rst

 - argparse_ (at least 1.1, not required, if Python 2.7 is installed)

-It is recommended, that you also install these modules with the package manager, if the are available.
+It is recommended, that you also install these modules with the package manager, if available.
 However, this is not strictly required, because the installation script will automatically install any missing Python module.

 Additionally xf86-input-synaptics 1.3 or newer must be installed and configured as touchpad driver.  synaptiks will not work, if the touchpad is managed by a